Already in a Electricity Contract? Worried about “switching” fees?

 We can still help you.

-It may be worthwhile to cancel your current contract, pay the cancellation fees, and enroll in a plan where the savings make up for the cost.
-Or you may be better off waiting for the end of your contract.
+It may be worthwhile to cancel your current contract, pay the cancellation fees, and enroll in a plan where the savings make up for the cost to terminate your contract.
+Contact us here if you need help.

 If you have any questions…

 …or if you want help determining if canceling and paying the cancellation fee could actually save you money over the long run, contact us here.